saucelabs/appium-inspector-saucelabs/docs/SAUCE_MANUAL_TESTING.md

 ## How to use

+> Please make sure you check the [Important Notes](https://github.com/saucelabs/appium-inspector-saucelabs#important-migration-notes) and [Installation](https://github.com/saucelabs/appium-inspector-saucelabs#installation)-instructions/tips.

+When you've downloaded and installed the Sauce Labs Appium Inspector Fork you can do the following:

 - You can enable Live Testing on Sauce Labs Real Devices by clicking on the Video icon at the top of the screen, see the screenshot below.

   ![Appium Inspector screenshot](./inspector-window-sauce.png)

 - A new screen will be shown as seen below.
-In this screen you can interact with the device (with gestures or even with the keyboard by just start typing when an input field has focus) to get to the screen/state you want to go without manually interacting with your app as you would normally do with Appium Inspector.
+In this screen you can interact with the device (**with gestures or even with the keyboard by just start typing when an input field has focus**) to get to the screen/state you want to go without manually interacting with your app as you would normally do with Appium Inspector.
 This will save you a lot of time.

   When you hover over the screen of the device you will see that you mouse will change into an orange dot, which mimics your finger.